Course Outline

 Goal:

-The goal of Assignment 4 is to work collaboratively in groups to develop and present a lesson in a curriculum learning area with a sequence of learning resources to demonstrate knowledge of curriculum content.
+The goal of Assignment 4 is to work collaboratively in groups to develop and present a planned explicit teaching sequence in an allocated learning area to promote student learning, student feedback and reporting to parents.

 Format:

-Oral: 30 minute group presentation due in Week 8 or Week 9 tutorials.
+The presentation of the Lesson Sequence is due in-class in Week 8 or Week 9.

 Criteria: